oracle/node-oracledb/INSTALL.md

   `node_modules\oracledb\build\Release` so the DLLs and other files are in the same directory as the `oracledb*.node` binaries.
 If you do this, then `PATH` does not need to be set.

+If disk space is important, most users will be able to use the smaller Basic Light package instead of the Basic package.
+Review its [globalization limitations][62].
+Disk space can be reduced by removing unnecessary libraries and files from either the Basic or Basic Light packages.
+The exact libraries depend on the Instant Client version.
+Refer to the Instant Client documentation.

 #### 3.6.5 Optionally create the default Oracle Client configuration directory